vkbo/novelWriter/docs/source/usage_project.rst

    You cannot reorganise the entries in the novel tree, or add any new documents, as that would imply restructuring the content of the document files themselves.
 Any such editing must be done in the project tree.
-However, you can add new headings to existing documents, or change references, which will be updated in this view.
+However, you can add new headings to existing documents, or change references, which will be updated in this view when the document is saved.

 .. _a_ui_outline: